cgmartin/CgmConfigAdmin/README.md

 Usage
 -----

-To get a setting's value in your project:
+To retrieve a config value:

 ```php
 <?php